smart-data-models/dataModel.MarineTransport/Vessel/doc/spec.md

         type: Property
         units: ' meters'
     buildingAt:
-      description: Date and time of building of the vessel represented by an ISO 8601 UTC format.
+      description: Date and time of building of the vessel represented by an ISO 8601 UTC format
       format: date-time
       type: string
       x-ngsi: